yicui/BitTube-on-Flash/README.md

 Flash CS5.
 Feel free to use your own FLA as long as it has all the necessary buttons: play, stop, pause, volume up/down, etc. Also under the root directory, I made player.html to show you how to embed the SWF player and inject Flash arguments, most important of which is the **name**, i.e., the name of the NetGroup you want to join.

+Also in my source code, both server and player connect to rtmfp://p2p.rtmfp.net/, which is the official RTMFP server hosted by Adobe.
+But since RTMFP has now been [reverse-engineered and open-sourced](https://github.com/OpenRTMFP), you can actually set up your own RTMFP server rather easily.